Comparison

 Vyre IDE advantages

-- desktop-native onboarding for distributed teams
+- Desktop onboarding for distributed teams

 - Controlled collaboration instead of ad hoc session coordination